Xenia (Greek): In architecture

 Aristippus and His Companions after Being Shipwrecked, Seeing Mathematical Diagrams, Realize the Land Was Inhabited (1726-1796 by Antiono Zucchi shows Aristippus at the shipwreck site prior to aid by the Rhodians.

-Architectural theorist Simon Weir explained how Vitruvius refers to xenia at the beginning of Book 6 of De Architectura, in the anecdote of Aristippus shipwrecked and receiving hospitality from the Rhodians.
-He explained how Vivruvius' understanding of xenia extended beyond the home, and involved general welcoming exchanges between strangers.
-Prior to Vitruvius, xenia still appears pervasive in the work of the earliest ancient Greek architects, whose work was always concerned with public buildings and the hosting of guests rather than the design of private residences.
-In particular, Architectural historian, Lisa Landrum has also revealed the presence of Xenia in Greek theatre onstage and offstage.
+Architectural theorist Simon Weir explained how Vitruvius refers to at the beginning of Book 6 of De Architectura, in the anecdote of Aristippus shipwrecked and receiving hospitality from the Rhodians.
+He explained how Vitruvius' understanding of extended beyond the home, and involved general welcoming exchanges between strangers.
+Prior to Vitruvius, still appears pervasive in the work of the earliest ancient Greek architects, whose work was always concerned with public buildings and the hosting of guests rather than the design of private residences.
+In particular, architectural historian, Lisa Landrum has also revealed the presence of in Greek theatre onstage and offstage.